Welcome!

 RESEARCH INTERESTS

-My first-authored papers have been published in journals such as Psychiatric Services, Social Science & Medicine, Journal of the Society for Social Work and Research, and Digital Health.
-My dissertation research has been awarded and funded by Grand Challenges for Social Workthe American Psychological Association, and the NYU Migration Network.
+My first-authored papers have been published in Psychiatric Services, Social Science & Medicine, Journal of the Society for Social Work and Research, and Digital Health.
+My dissertation was supported by the Grand Challenges for Social Work, the American Psychological Association, and the NYU Migration Network.
 I have received national awards and scholarships in Korea from the Migration Research and Training Centre, the Ministry of Health and Welfare, and the Ministry of Education.
+Outside of research, I serve as a board member of Migration to Asia Peace and a research committee member of Mustard Seed Generation.

 RECENT NEWS